 If you’re using medication in conjunction with nebulizers, Medicare has a plan for this too.
 And if you suffer from a medical condition that requires you to use certain items like test strips and lancets, these too will be covered.
 This is ideal for those suffering from medical conditions like diabetes.

-Note for those who want Medicare to cover Durable Medical Equipment
+Note for those who want to know how Medicare covers Durable Medical Equipment

 For those who have original Medicare